 Overall, the main difference between standard SMS and modern text messages is how they are transmitted.
 Standard SMS text messages are sent and received through the cellular network, while modern text messages are sent and received through internet-based messaging apps using VoIP technology.

 Are SMS Messages Secure?

-SMS messages travel across only one or two private cellular networks.
-The nature of short messaging service texts means they are logged on the hardware owned by mobile service providers.
-These systems are closed and have limited connectivity to the internet.
-They are relatively secure but not private.
+Standard SMS messages are transmitted only through one or two private cellular networks and are stored on a centralized server controlled by the cellular network provider.
+These systems are closed off and have limited access to the internet, making them relatively secure but not completely private.

 Are SMS Messages Private?

 SMS messages are not private.
 Short messaging service texts are clear or plain text with no encryption.
 The content must be logged on several servers as each message part makes its way between phones.
 The mobile cellular providers keep these logs for varying and undisclosed amounts of time.

 Multimedia Messaging Service, or MMS, was developed over SMS to send different media types like pictures, audio clips, and even short, low-quality videos.